 In 2020, The Sunday Times newspaper ranked Windrush Valley 21st in the top 50 independent preparatory schools in England, and it has also earned the prestigious award of Best Prep School Oxfordshire.

 The Independent School Association presented the school with an Award for Excellence.

 OFSTED, the Office for Standards in Education, identified Windrush Valley as 'Outstanding,' the highest rating that can be achieved.

 In the 2019 National Curriculum Assessment, also known as SATs, our students achieved more than 75% on the reading and maths papers, a massive 15% above the national average.

 WVS offers a varied syllabus, which exceeds the requirements of the U.K. National Curriculum.
 Our school curriculum includes English Literacy and Language, Mathematics, Science, Technology, Modern Foreign Languages, Human & Social Studies, Sports, Art and Music.

-Windrush uses an enhances STEAM curriculum: this includes various short- and long-term projects for all pupils from years 1-6.
-S.T.E.A.M. theory is integrated throughout the curriculum with hands on practical activities built into daily assignments, across all year groups.
+Windrush uses an enhanced S.T.E.A.M. curriculum: this includes various short- and long-term projects from our Seasonal S.T.E.A.M. cards.
+Elements from S.T.E.A.M. theory are integrated throughout the curriculum, with hands on practical activities built into daily assignments, across all year groups.